-To help mark International Women's Day, Geoff Bertram, who leads the Allies pillar for Women in Leadership at TD, unpacks the differences between real and performative allyship, and how he's working to support the career advancement and equity of women at TD.
+Geoff Bertram, who leads the Allies pillar for the Women at TD employee resource group, unpacks the differences between real and performative allyship, and reflects on how being an authentic ally in the workplace can make a significant impact in the career advancement and gender equity at TD.

 You don't just get to call yourself an ally.
 It doesn't work like that.